Chart Color Schemes

 Clayton - Central is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Clayton - Central has a high level of cultural diversity, with 71.8% of its residents speaking a language other than English at home and 71.1% born overseas.
-Christianity is the predominant religion in Clayton - Central, accounting for 32.9% of the population.
-Hinduism is notably overrepresented, comprising 18.9% compared to the Greater Melbourne average of 8.0%.
+Clayton-Central has a high level of cultural diversity, with 71.8% speaking a language other than English at home and 71.1% born overseas.
+Christianity is the predominant religion, comprising 32.9%.
+Hinduism is significantly higher than the Melbourne average at 18.9%.

 Frequently Asked Questions - Diversity